Rearth/Oritech/src/main/resources/assets/oritech/lavender/entries/oritech_guide/energy.md

 }
 ```

-Oritech uses **RF** to power all of its machines.
+Oritech uses {gold}**RF**{} to power all of its machines.
 It uses the Reborn Energy API to do so.
 This means Oritech is compatible with
 all mods using the Tech Reborn energy system, which currently includes basically all fabric energy using mods.

-There is only 1 cable tier available, capable of transferring up to 10k RF/t.
+There is only 1 cable tier available, capable of transferring up to {gold}10k RF/t{}.

 ;;;;;

 Generators will always output energy, and all other machines accept
 energy from all sides (and won't output it again).
-The cables themselves store up to 10k RF in each machine connection, if it can't output the energy.
+The cables themselves store up to {gold}10k RF{} in each machine connection, if it can't output the energy.

 ;;;;;